khantzawphyo/special-project-3001/README.md

 ## Additional Tools

+- **Docker:** A platform for developing, shipping, and running applications in lightweight, portable containers, ensuring consistency across development, testing, and production environments.
 - **Figma:** A web-based design tool used for UI/UX design and prototyping, enabling collaboration among designers and stakeholders.
 - **MySQL:** An open-source relational database management system used for storing and managing application data.
 - **phpMyAdmin:** A free and open-source administration tool for MySQL, providing a web interface to manage MySQL databases.